What is a Servo Motor

 Brush servo motors are constructed with simpler technology so they can be run with simple motor controls.
 However, some of their parts (graphic or precision metal brushes) require maintenance.

-Brushless Servo Motors
+Brushless Servo Motor

 Brushless Servo Motors that have windings in the stator and permanent magnets attached to the rotor.
 No brushes are used.
 Motor rotation is achieved by means of electrical commutation performed by the drive.
 Brushless servo motors provide high acceleration, high torque, and no maintenance.
 Brushless Servo Motors offer the highest torque-to-weight ratio and are commonly used in the highest throughput, precision and demanding applications.

-A brushless servo motor does not require component maintenance but will require use of a servo drive to electrically commutate the motor.
-Traditionally this is achieved using a primary feedback device with an encoder/resolver that is used to control both position and/or velocity.
+A brushless servo motor does not require component maintenance, but will require use of a servo drive to electrically commutate the motor.
+Traditionally, this is achieved using a primary feedback device with an encoder/resolver that is used to control both position and/or velocity.

 Brushless servo motors can be made as rotary, linear, or frameless with the ability to perform simple or dynamic motion.
-Some typical applications include:

 - CNC Machinery